 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 7,141 students took at least one online class at Des Moines Area Community College.
-This is an increase from the 6,680 students who took online classes the previous year.
+In 2020-2021, 10,251 students took at least one online class at Des Moines Area Community College.
+This is a decrease from the 14,538 students who took online classes the previous year.

 More about our data sources and methodologies.